 Any transfers or sales of LLC units or shares must comply will both federal and state securities laws.
 If you are unsure whether a transaction is in compliance with these laws, contact your CPA and your attorney immediately.
 Do not guess, and do not wait, the consequences for violating these laws are severe.
 Protect yourself by getting advice from your CPA and Attorney well before the transaction occurs.

 The legal requirements relating to disclosure and registration of offering securities are complex.
-You should only transfer an interest after receiving sound legal and tax advise.
+You should only transfer an interest after receiving sound legal and tax advice.
 If you do not properly handle matters from the outset, the financing opportunity may be legally barred.

-23. Keeping Records of your California LLC
+23. Keeping Records of Your California LLC

-State law states that certain records must be kept and maintained at registered office of the LLC.
+State law states that certain records must be kept and maintained at the registered office of the LLC.
 Any member request to see these records at any reasonable time.

 The following records must be in written form or can be converted to written form: